Independent Contractors: Overview

 Under federal law, a worker is either an employee or an independent contractor.
 The determination is measured by the degree of control the employer has over the independent contractor, versus the degree of independence the independent contractor has from the employer.

-There is no single rule or test for determining whether individuals are employees or independent contractors.
+There is no single rule or test for determining whether individuals are employees or independent contractors; every situation is different.
 The determination is made by reviewing the situation as a whole, including such factors as:

-- The nature and degree of control by each party;
+- The nature and degree of control by each party, e.g. who decided what work is done and how it is done

-- The worker's opportunities for profit and loss;
+- The worker's opportunities for profit and loss, and which party determines those opportunities

 Certain factors are irrelevant in assessing whether an independent contractor relationship exists.
 Factors such as the absence of a formal independent contractor agreement, the time or method of payment, or the worker's licensure by the state or local government are not typically determinative in the decision.